madhankumar028/Angular2-Todo/README.md

 # Angular2 TodoApp

-##TodoApp using Angular2 with typescript.
+##TodoApp using Angular2 with typescript
 ***************

 The main motive of this app to learn about the basics of **Angular2** and **json-server**.